hwikgren/PNANetwork/DocumentNameExtraction/Readme.md

 		* shorten the name to match the length of the thumbprint found
 	* check again for synonymous names

+4. Write information to files
-4. Save found document name with the original line it was found in into a binary file texts.ser
+	* document names with the original line they was found in saved to the binary file called texts.ser
-	* the binary file used in extracting the names of individuals from the same documents
+		* is used in extracting the names of individuals from the same documents (PNANmeExtractor.java)
-	* Print the document name and the original line to *textsWithOriginals*
+	* the document name and the original line to _../Output/textsWithOriginals_
-	* Print a list of document names to *docsInTextfiles*
+	* a list of final normalised document names to _../Output/docsInTextfiles_

 Further details can be seen in the commented code in src/PNATextExtractor.java